mborgerson/wiki-export/wiki/Xbox_Game_Disc.md

 ##### Decryption of challenge entries

 Starting at offset 1183, a 44 byte SHA-1 hash is generated.
-The resulting hash - the first part of it, to be exact - is fed as the key into RC4 decryption.
-The output of SHA-1 contains 160 bits of information.
-160 / 8 = 20 bytes of information.
-To express this as a printable hex digest requires 40 characters.
-The SHA-1 hash is converted to a hex digest and then the first 7 of the characters are fed into the RC4 initialization function as the key.
-Then, the RC4 decrypter does its work on the 253 Bytes of the challenge entries (Offset 770).
+The first 7 byte of the resulting hash are used as the key in RC4 decryption.
+The 253 Bytes of the challenge entries (Offset 770) will be decrypted.

 There'll only be a handful of valid entries in the challenge entries.
 However there'll be at least 2.